a9800/ai-foundry-copilot-chat/README.md

    - Replace `<<BOT_DOMAIN>>` with your dev tunnel domain (e.g., `abc123-3978.inc1.devtunnels.ms`)
    - Update the `validDomains` array with your bot's domain
    - Ensure the `botId` matches your Azure Bot's Application ID
+   - The manifest is already configured for the **Inventory & Delivery Management Agent**

 3. **Create the deployment package**
    ```powershell